Don’t be discouraged by the title of this post, there’s bacon in this salad!

 - 1 tablespoon Dijon mustard

-- 1 teaspoon shallot, grated with a cheese grater
+- 1 small shallot, grated with a cheese grater

 - 1/4 cup extra virgin olive oil (EVOO)